 Jonah was an Old Testament prophet who was called by God to preach repentance to the people of Nineveh.
-The idea of this mission was so frightening to Jonah that he decided to travel in the opposite direction.
+The idea of this mission was so frightening to Jonah that he traveled in the opposite direction.

-He boarded a ship that almost capsized, was thrown overboard as a result of losing the lot-casting session and was subsequently swallowed by a whale in whose belly he spent 3 days and 3 nights praying to the same God he thought he could out-maneuver.
+He boarded a ship that almost capsized, was thrown overboard because of losing the lot-casting session, and was subsequently swallowed by a whale in whose belly he spent 3 days and 3 nights praying to the same God he thought he could out-maneuver.

 You can read the unabridged story here.

 By the grace of God, I grew up in the church and Jonah was a regular feature in my Sunday School curriculum throughout the years.
 As a youngster, the story was frightening (capsizing ships and belly of the whale, oh my!) but still entertaining.
 But, as I grew older, I identified with Jonah the prophet.